 Provide organizational documents for all parties showing authorized individuals.

-Organizational charts illustrating all housing personnel.
+Organizational charts of the Applicant/Owner.

-Provide a Narrative detailing staff experience and provide certificates of occupancy showing that the Applicant or representative has sufficient experience commensurate with what they are proposing to build.
+Provide a Narrative detailing staff experience, including all housing personnel, and provide certificates of occupancy showing that the Applicant or representative has sufficient experience commensurate with what they are proposing to build.
 Certificates of Occupancy may be in a name that differs from the Applicant.
 However, the Applicant will be responsible for providing documentation showing that the Certificates of Occupancy provided are for homes that the Applicant or a representative of the Applicant have constructed either via an individual or a different entity.
-If the Applicant is supplementing their experience by using the experience of a General Contractor.
+If certificates of occupancy are not available for the homes you have built, please provide an acceptable alternative equivalent (i.e. a letter from the municipality in which they were built, county assessor tax records, etc.) If the Applicant is supplementing their experience by using the experience of a General Contractor.
 Certificates of Occupancy may be provided for the General Contractor or an individual or a different entity that the General Contractor controls.
 Additionally, please Document and delineate the names and job titles of all staff persons responsible for the proposed Activity and their areas of responsibility.
 This must include:

 The processes that will be used to provide daily oversight for overall Development supervision.